firepear/homefarm/README.md

 1. Run `'cd homefarm && sudo ./control-setup'`.
 The Pi will reboot after this script completes.

-## Set up the Ansible inventory
+## Set up the Ansible inventory and compute node configurations

 1. Run `'cd ~/homefarm'`.
 1. Edit `farm.cfg`:
      * Change `node00` in the `[controler]` stanza to match the name you've given the controller (AKA your Raspberry Pi).
-     * Put the names of all machines you'll be setting up as compute nodes in the `[compute_nodes]` stanza.
+     * Put the names and IP addresses of all machines you'll be setting up as compute nodes in the `[compute_nodes]` stanza.
-1. Make sure the names and IP addresses of these machines are in your controller's `/etc/hosts` file.
+1. Run `'ansible-playbook '`

 ## Compute node install